AshaenM/Chess-Puzzle-Solver/README.md

 - AI algorithms: Minimax, Minimax with Alpha-Beta Pruning, Depth-First Search (DFS), Breadth-First Search (BFS) solve the puzzles.
 - User's choice: The user gets to select which algorithm solves the puzzle and then observes the solution along with the time taken.
 - UI interface: The UI shows the original position of the puzzle and then the final position once the puzzle is solved along with the moves in chess notation.
+- Currently, all the AI work for 1,2 and 3 move checkmate puzzles, but the dfs and bfs algorithms dont work for some 3 move mates, mostly when its a Black to move puzzle.

 # Technologies Used
 - Programming Language: Python